vatlab/vat-docs/content/Documentation/tutorials/lsfcluster.md

 Here we show an example to demonstrate how to run vtools association job on a cluster using LSF.

 The template LSF script is `vtools_association_cluster.lsf` in `/src/variant_tools` folder.
 You are supposed to modify the number of nodes, number of cores according to your needs and provide values for `PROJECTFOLDER`, `COMMAND`, and `NUMBER OF PROCESSES`.
 Please make sure the `openmpi` module is loaded, so that `mpiexec` command could be executed.
+The current setup is to run main program on one node, then submit calculation tasks to the rest of nodes.
+Please adjust the bash script to get the node names if needed.

 ### 1. Header of LSF script